Cincinesh/tue/README.md

   containing the dot products of those 4 parallel vectors without any inefficient component shuffling.
 See
-  [this answer](http://stackoverflow.com/a/11620369/1195206) to a naive question I asked on Stack Overflow a few years back.
+  [this answer](http://stackoverflow.com/a/11620369/1195206) to a naive question I asked on Stack Overflow a few years back for some more rationale.

 Status
 ------